-PHOTOGRAPHY, VIDEOTAPING and AUDIO RECORDING: Students are prohibited from photographing, videotaping and/or audio recording faculty, patients or students without written consent.
+Photography, Videotaping and Audio Recording: Students are prohibited from photographing, videotaping and/or audio recording faculty, patients or students without written consent.

-Disclosure (posting/upload) of photographed or videotaped images of faculty, patients and clinical facilities on social media are strictly prohibited.
+Disclosure (posting/upload) of photographed or videotaped images of faculty, patients and clinical facilities on social media is strictly prohibited.

 Violation of these policies may also result in criminal charges.
 This includes any discussion on social media.

-The State of Hawai'i views failure to follow confidentiality and HIPAA guidelines as a Class C felony and you are subject to both criminal and civil penalties for violating the law
+\ The State of Hawai'i views failure to follow confidentiality and HIPAA guidelines as a Class C felony and you are subject to both criminal and civil penalties for violating the law